-However, the version I’ve been making for a few weeks now is this rotisserie chicken number.
+However, the version I’ve been making for a few weeks now is this chicken nachos recipe made with rotisserie chicken.
 Seriously, is there anything more glorious than a rotisserie chicken?
-We’ve been experiencing the most horrendous heatwave this week (I’m talking 39ºc/102ºf) and I just haven’t been able to stand being in the kitchen for very long.
-Rotisserie chickens always save me in those moments.
+Rotisserie chickens always save me in moments of laziness/too hot too cook/too busy too cook.
 And here the juicy chicken adds just the right amount of savoury-yumminess to the cheesy nachos.
 I served the nachos in the pan topped with spoonfuls of guacamole, lashings of sour cream and chopped tomato and it made an excellent, casual dinner.
 Add a couple of ice cold beers and you have the ultimate game day snack.

 - 2 cups shredded rotisserie chicken